pavlohrab/RemNote-bot/README.md

 1. **Send text notes** directly to the daily page, or in a separate folder, still referencing today's page
 2. **Share websites** to the remnote (the same as text notes).
 If a link is found within the text, then it becomes a source, and page title becomes the rem text
 3. **Add** any subsequent **notes to the created** rem (right after the creation).
 All the notes will put inside created rem.
 4. **Tags** are only supported if they are one word ( underscore delimiter can be also used).
-In this case they can be added via ##example_tag while making a note.
+In this case they can be added via ##example_tag while making a note. **You can add multi-word tags via #[[example tag]]**
 5. **References** are encapsulated in [[example reference]].
 They can consist of several words.
 6. **Send photos** in the same way as text notes!
+7. **Embed audios or voice messages** in the daily notes or in a separate folder
+8. **Embed videos** by sending bideo file, or a link.
+If you are sending a link the additional question will be asked if this link is a video link (for example to youtube video)
+9. **Make your text stands**!
+You can use [this](https://forum.remnote.io/t/ability-to-create-all-content-via-api-and-remnote-flavored-markdown-paste-syntax/310) guide to make your tect **bold** or add some headers!

 **For example**: The one can share a link to a bot and follow it with several text messages, describing the ideas described in the website.
 Maybe "##Idea" can be tagged or [[example project]] referenced.

 # Installation